CurveDocs/curve-docs/docs/crvUSD/oracle.md

 $\text{p_staked} =$ `STAKEDSWAP.price_oracle()`

 Next, the price of stETH w.r.t ETH is capped.
 It's determined by taking the lesser value between the price of stETH in the curve pool and 1.
 This adjustment is necessary because if the stETH price in the pool exceeds 1, it creates an arbitrage opportunity.
-Traders could convert ETH for stETH at a 1:1 ratio and then sell it in the pool, which should push the exchange rate back down to 1.
+Traders could convert ETH for stETH at a 1:1 ratio and then sell it in the pool, pushing the exchange rate back to 1.

-This capped value is then multiplied by `WSTETH.stEthPerToken()`, which represents the ratio between wstETH and stETH.
+This capped value is then multiplied by `WSTETH.stEthPerToken()`, representing the ratio between wstETH and stETH.

 $$\text{p_staked} = min(\text{p_staked}, 10^{18}) * \frac{WSTETH.stEthPerToken()}{10**{18}}$$